JonLatane/jonline/README.md

 A Dockerfile for a build server (to build for Linux server images) lives in `dockers/build`.
 You don't really need to know the technical details though.
 The `Makefile` may contain additional targets, though this list should be comprehensive for general usage.

 ### Deploying the Pre-Built Image
-Pre-built images are available to deploy from `registry.digitalocean.com/jonline`.
+Pre-built images are available to deploy from `docker.io/jonlatane`.
 Once you've cloned this repo, even without Rust, you can simply `make create_deployment` to deploy a pre-built image.
 Other useful deployment commands include:
 * `make update_deployment` to update to the latest version.
 * `make delete_deployment` to remove your deployment.
 * `make restart_deployment` to restart your deployment.
 * `make get_deployment_pods` to get the pods from your deployment.

 ### Building and Deploying Your Own Image
-If you're interested in doing this, you should fork this repo.
-You must update `kubernetes.yaml` and the `Makefile` to point at your own Docker registry rather than
+If you're interested in building your own version of Jonline, you must fork this repo and have your own Docker registry.
+The registry can be private as long as your k8s cluster can talk to it.
+You must update `kubernetes.yaml` and the `Makefile` to point at your registry.

 #### Create a Local Registry to host Build Image
 `make create_local_registry` will setup a local container registry, named `local-registry`.
-You only need to set it up once, or if `dockers/build/Dockerfile` has been updated.
+You only need to do this once, or if you delete the registry.
 Other local registry management commands include:
 * `make stop_local_registry` to stop the registry container
 * `make destroy_local_registry` to delete the registry container.

+#### Build the `jonline-build` Image
+`make build_jonline_build` will build the `jonline-build` image and upload it to your, which we use to build the images we will deploy.
+This allows you to build imaes for Linux servers from you macOS or Windows laptop.
+You only need to do this once, or if `dockers/build/Dockerfile` has been updated.

 #### Build an Image to Deploy
 1. First, update `CLOUD_REGISTRY` in the `Makefile` to point to your registry.
-You will not be able to push to `registry.digitalocean.com/jonline` 🚫.
+You will not be able to push to `docker.io/jonlatane` 🚫.
+2. `make release` will build your release (essentially, `target/release/jonline_tonic`).
-2. `make server_docker_cloud` to build the image and upload it to your tag registry.
+3. `make push_release_cloud` will build the image and upload it to your Docker registry.
 The version will match that in the `Cargo.toml`.
+    * Be careful!
+If you built with `cargo build --release` and not `make release`, you could end up creating a useless Linux Docker image with a macOS or Windows `jonline-tonic` binary.

 #### Deploying your image
 Make sure to update `kubernetes.yaml` and the `Makefile` to point at your docker registry.
-As with the local build, you can simply `make create_deployment`
+As with the local build, you can simply `make create_deployment` to launch your forked Jonline.

-### Deploy your imae

 ## Scaling via Federation